14 Must-See Europe Attractions & Unique Activities

 11. The Blue Lagoon, Iceland

-If you’re flying into Keflavík Airport, make Blue Lagoon your first or last stop—it’s only about 20 minutes away.
+If you’re flying into Keflavík Airport, make Blue Lagoon your first or last stop…it’s only about 20 minutes away.
 This geothermal spa, set in a lava field, is known for its milky-blue water rich in silica and minerals.
-It’s the kind of place where you can float for hours and lose track of time.
+It’s an absolutely beautiful place in Iceland where you can float for hours and lose track of time.

 I went straight after a red-eye flight, and it was the perfect jet lag cure.
 The water’s warm year-round, and the silica masks are a fun touch (also great for your skin).
 There’s an in-water bar, a sauna, and several restaurants on-site.
 It’s touristy, sure, but still totally worth it.

-Book in advance—it often sells out.
+Book in advance, as it often sells out.
 And if it’s full, Sky Lagoon is a fantastic backup nearby.
 Whether you’re in Reykjavik for a stopover or a longer trip, don’t skip this spa experience.

 Blue Lagoon, Iceland: Geothermal spa for relaxation and rejuvenation, a top European destination.